Satyam/book-react-redux/newManuscript/components.md

 We are composing the `className` attribute via the [`classNames`](https://www.npmjs.com/package/classnames) utility, which allows us to easily concatenate various class names from different sources, some of them conditionally.
 That is what we are doing with the `{ hide: !loading }
 ` part.  `classNames` will add the name of the property `hide` to the list of class names depending on the truthiness of its value which, in this case is the inverse of the boolean value of `props.loading`.

+The `loading` class name is just a common practice.
+When inspecting the HTML it is an easy way to identify which element is which, otherwise, all of the `<div>`s really look alike.
+With so much of the HTML produced dynamically through React Components, it is difficult to associate the resulting HTML with the code we have written.
+The [React Developer Tools](https://github.com/facebook/react-devtools) do this for us, but they only work in Chrome and Firefox and not at all with the static HTML produced in the server via isomorphism.
+It is a debugging aid not required in production and might be omitted.

 The `hide` class name comes from [Bootstrap](http://getbootstrap.com/css/#helper-classes-show-hide).

 The `styles.loading` class names comes from the following include: